fosrl/docs/packages/docusaurus/docs/03-Pangolin/07-API/01-integration-api.md

 ## Fine-Grained Permissions

 When you create or edit an API key, you can select the permissions that the API key will have.
 This allows you to create API keys with only the permissions that you need.

+## Swagger Docs

+OpenAPI documentation is served via Swagger UI.
+You can access the documentation at `https://api.example.com/v1/docs`.

 ## Configure Integration API